If you look up the word “psychedelic” in any dictionary, it should define it as “The Crazy World Of Aurthur Brown”.

 Many bands go through changes.
 Sometimes it’s to avoid getting bored, wanting to try something new.
 Sometimes it’s an attempt to better find their footing.
 Sometimes it’s a search for that ever elusive radio friendly single.
 For Rush, “A Farewell To Kings” was an attempt at all three.

 Rush’s debut, self-titled album, was a combination of hard rock and metal.
 Their second, “Fly By Night” was not as rough around the edges and more straightforward hard rock.
 Their third, “Caress of Steel” ventured more into progressive rock territory.
 It was a change that alienated much of their established fan base.
 Although a good record, it was for the most part was a flop for the Canadian trio.
 “2112”, their fourth album, struck gold for them with its melding together the styles of its predecessors.

 But what really had eluded Rush to this point, and what their musical career needed, was significant radio airplay.
 “Closer to the Heart” the sole single released from their fifth studio album, “A Farewell To Kings”, would change that.

-For the most part, “A Farewell to Kings” revisted the progressive rock elements that had not done so well for them earier.
+For the most part, “A Farewell to Kings” revisited the progressive rock elements that had not done so well for them earlier.
 But by this time, Rush’s songwriting talents had become more refined and their fans had come to expect more diversity from them.

 Merry Christmas and happy Hanukkah!